pkt-cash/pkt-docs/docs/mining/index.md

 - Pkteer: `http://pool.pkteer.com`
 - PKTPool: `http://pool.pktpool.io`
 - PktWorld: `http://pool.pkt.world`
+- Zetahash (f.k.a.
+Srizbi): `https://stratum.zetahash.com`

+In general the recommendation is to list the pool with highest difficulty in the first position to ensure your announcements will be accepted, as the standardized policy is to accept announcements of a higher difficulty for pools with a lower base difficulty.
+In some cases the rewards might vary depending on the pool order regardless of difficulty, subject to custom policies implemented by the respective pools.

 If you have bandwidth to spare, you may wish to consider mining with some or all of the new/experimental mining pools listed below.
 New pools require support from the mining community (in the form of announcements) in order to test their infrastructure and begin to win blocks.